jaishreejoshita/Bachelors_Thesis/README.md

 # Bachelor's Project
 This is my project-oriented dissertation on **"The Shadow Economy: Shrinking or Expanding?"**
-- Used Electricity consumption Method developed by Kaufmann and Kaliberda to estimate the size of the shadow economy in India.
+- Used Electricity Consumption Method, developed by Kaufmann and Kaliberda, to estimate the size of the shadow economy in India.